 Rules that better protect consumers in multimedia insurance

-On the occasion of the purchase of a multimedia device, it is not uncommon for the consumer to be offered an insurance policy covering the malfunction, loss, theft or damage that this device could suffer. .
+On the occasion of the purchase of a multimedia device, it is not uncommon for the consumer to be offered an insurance policy covering the malfunction, loss, theft or damage that this device might suffer. .
 In this context, various abuses have been reported to the Financial Services and Markets Authority (FSMA), which recently adopted a regulation to more strictly regulate the marketing of insurance contracts relating to multimedia devices.
 These regulations were approved by royal decree of October 20, 2022 and has been in effect since November 13, 2022.

 1. Which contracts are concerned?